learn-co-curriculum/dsc-looping-over-lists/README.md

-# Looping Over Collections
+# Looping over Lists

 ## Introduction

-Loops allow us to iterate over each element in a collection, like a list.
-Perhaps we could already do that by writing out a line of code for each element in the collection, but that wouldn't be very efficient, would it?
+Imagine you have a list and want to perform an operation on each element in this list.
+You could do that by selecting each list element individually and performing that operation, but that wouldn't be very efficient, would it?
 No, not at all.
-With loops, we can write one line of code that operates on each element in a collection.
+With **loops**, you can write just *one line of code* that operates on each element in a collection.
 Pretty cool, right?
 Let's get started!

 ## Objectives
 You will be able to: